mitranim/wordplay/readme.md

 ragexp (when you can't make a regexp work) © M

-domesticage © LR
+domesticage © VA

-clame (BS assertion) © LR
+clame (BS assertion) © VA

 abnility (something you _can't_ do) © M